darkosto0/Katana-ZERO-Weapons/README.md

+# !!
+Before Downloading !!
+The Development branch on this repo is much better in comparison to main, always download the mod from the dev branch.

+main is only for the current mod released on the workshop.

 # Katana ZERO Weapons
 Terraria mod that aims to add all 7 katanas from Katana ZERO into Terraria as their own weapons.